VinhhDo/House_Data_Mining_Project_AIT580/README.md

-# Project: Data Pipeline with Airflow
+# Project: Data Pipeline with Airflow on AWS

 ## Overview